Morris County NJ Juvenile Trespassing Lawyer

-Defense Attorney for Minors and Young Adults in Bergen County and New Jersey
+Defense Attorney for Minors and Young Adults in New Jersey

 You have inevitably seen the signs before; they read “No Trespassing,” but there are so many instances where there are no signs to indicate that you are on private property.
 In other cases, you simply don’t realize that it is actually illegal to be on public property during certain hours.
 People young and old make mistakes.
 Sometimes accidents and misunderstandings happen.
 However, New Jersey classifies trespassing as a criminal offense and these charges are often issued against juveniles, students, and young adults who end up facing serious consequences.
-Alissa Hascup is an award-winning defense attorney who serves as an aggressive advocate for minors and young people charged with trespassing in New Jersey.
+Alissa Hascup is an well-respected defense attorney who serves as an aggressive advocate for minors and young people charged with trespassing in New Jersey.
 As a former prosecutor, Ms. Hascup employs her experience on the other side of the criminal justice system to construct the best possible defenses for her clients.
-With offices in Little Falls, Camden, Morristown, and Hackensack, she represents clients in courts across the State, including those in Morris County, Bergen County, Middlesex County, and Passaic County.
+With centralized offices conveniently located in Denville and Totowa, she represents clients in courts across the State, including those in Morris County, Bergen County, Middlesex County, and Passaic County.

 When you need someone to stand up for you or your child, Alissa will go to battle on your behalf.
 She is committed to protecting the rights and the futures of New Jersey’s youth, and she is ready to fight for you.
 If you are facing trespassing charges in Fort Lee, Edison, Elizabeth, Mahwah, Clifton, or elsewhere in New Jersey, Alissa Hascup can help.
 Contact her offices today at 862-257-1200 to find the answers to your questions.
 Consultations are always provided free of charge.